MarkusGitName/SkelletonKey/README.md

 # SkelletonKey
-Arduino Bluetooth gate and gerage opener with android and iOS devices.
+Arduino Bluetooth InfraRed remote controller used by android and iOS devices.